wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 Let's go over the code step by step:

 1. First, we import the necessary namespaces for the kernel and the connectors.
-2. Then, we create a new kernel builder that we can use to configure the functions, filters, and LLM provider for the kernel.
+2. Then, we create a new `IKernelBuilder` that we can use to configure the functions, filters, and a LLM provider for the kernel.
-3. After that, we invoke the `Build` method on the kernel builder to create the kernel object.
+3. After that, we call the `Build` method on the kernel builder to create the kernel object.

-Make sure to configure the necessary environment variables with the configuration for the application.
+Make sure to configure the necessary environment variables with the configuration for the application before attempting to run the application.

 At this point, you can use the kernel object to execute prompts.
 We'll cover how to do that in [#s](#executing-your-first-prompt).
 But before we do that, let's set up Semantic